FREQUENTLY ASKED QUESTIONS

 What is the cost of the therapeutic riding program?

-The cost of the therapeutic riding program is based on three 10-week sessions, two 5-week sessions and summer camps.
+The cost of the therapeutic riding program is based on sessions, from 5-week sessions to 10-week sessions, and summer camps.
 Cost varies depending on the session.